ryanfb/e57tools/README.md

 # Compiling

+There's now a [Homebrew](https://brew.sh) formula available which you should be able to install with:

+    brew install ryanfb/misc/e57tools

-On OS X with Xerces installed with `brew install xerces-c` and libE57Format already compiled/installed into the default path:
+Or, on OS X with Xerces installed with `brew install xerces-c` and libE57Format already compiled/installed into the default path:

     mkdir build && cd build
     XERCES_ROOT="/usr/local/Cellar/xerces-c/3.2.2/" LIBE57FORMAT_INSTALL_DIR="/usr/local/E57Format-2.0-x86_64-darwin" cmake ..